Exploring art and visual culture

-This was the period in which a distinctly modern art world began to appear, with its own institutions and associated ideas about art and artists.
-The book assesses the significance and value of the labels traditionally used to define the art of this period, notably Baroque, Neo-classical and Romantic.
-In addition, it explores the ways in which art and visual culture were shaped by the ruling elites of different European countries, as well as considering the impact of socio-economic change and growing engagement with the world beyond Europe.
+This was the period in which a modern art world began to appear, with its own institutions and associated ideas about art and artists.
+You'll explore the ways in which art and visual culture were shaped by the ruling elites of different European countries, as well as considering the impact of socio-economic change and the significance for artists of global connections.

 Book Three - 1850 to present

-You'll consider the development of modern art in Europe and North America and the impact made by an increasingly globalised art world.
-The book provides a good guide to changing ideas and forms of art that will be unfamiliar to some.
+You'll consider the development of modern art in Europe and North America and the impact made by an increasingly globalised art world on art practice.
 Some artists in this period responded to the commercialisation of society by trying to demarcate art from visual culture, while others immersed themselves in popular imagery.
-Focusing on a series of key points, the book tracks these transformations.
-As well as considering painting and sculpture, it contains material on photography, print culture, architecture, design, installation and video.
+In order to explore these approaches you will look at examples of photography, design and installation art alongside painting and sculpture.

 The first part covers the period from the middle of the nineteenth century to the end of the 1930s.
-It investigates the relationship between the processes of social and industrial modernisation that took place in western Europe and its colonies and the emergence of a variety of self-consciously ‘modern’ art forms.
-Material studied includes: Manet and the Impressionists; visual culture in nineteenth-century Britain, including William Morris and the Pre-Raphaelites; Cubism and Abstract art; and modern Architecture.
+It looks at the relationship between social and industrial modernisation and art making in western Europe and other parts of the globe.
+You will focus on the work of Manet and the Impressionists; the visual culture of Victorian Britain, including William Morris and the Pre-Raphaelites; and the emergence of Cubism.

 The second part considers the period from the 1940s up to the present day, including the consolidation and dominance of modernism in the New York art world and the subsequent opening up of a globalised art market.
 It includes material on: Abstract Expressionism and Conceptual art; installations and site specific art; and artistic responses to the recent economic and political conditions of globalisation.

 You will learn